Bermuda Grass

 Advantages

-• Fast growth and quick recovery from damage
+• Rapid growth and swift healing after damage

 • High traffic tolerance